There are no affiliate links on PagePipe.

-Many of the sites we evaluate for speed testing are using free Cloudflare CDN services.
-A CDN (content distribution network) is a way to get servers geographically closer to user and thus reduce latency.
+Some sites we evaluate for speed testing are using free Cloudflare CDN services.
+A CDN (content distribution network) is a way to get servers geographically closer to the user and thus reduce latency.
 That’s the goal anyway.

-In the recent past, we’ve used free CloudFlare CDN services and their plugin to bulletproof our WordPress websites.
-Testing the Codium Grid theme, we found CloudFlare doesn’t guarantee consistent load speeds.
-During this project, we saw unpredictable and random page load times from 10 to 25 seconds.
+In the recent past, we’ve used free Cloudflare CDN services and their plugin to bulletproof our WordPress websites.
+Testing, we found Cloudflare doesn’t guarantee consistent load speeds.
+We saw an unpredictable and random page load times from 10 to 25 seconds.
 That’s unacceptable even if the average time is one second.

-After plugin testing, it was clear that CloudFlare was the culprit throwing in random delays.
+After plugin testing, it was clear that Cloudflare was the culprit throwing in random delays.
 We canceled the account and removed the plugin.
 Then things stabilized.
-We also got better results in WebPagetest.org.
-Our cached time improved from 750 milliseconds to a 500 millisecond load.
+We also got better speed test results in WebPagetest.org.
+Our cached time improved from 750 milliseconds to a 500-millisecond load.
 We’re giddy from this discovery.

-Nginx waits until compression has started before sending the HTTP headers; when compression is turned off it sends the headers immediately.
+Nginx waits until compression has started before sending the HTTP headers; when compression (Gzip) is turned off it sends the headers immediately.
 Nowadays, all files are Gzipped for speed.

-Our complaint: Who cares about TTFB when CloudFlare throws a monkey wrench into the running engine and randomly gives 10 second to 20 second page loads?
+Our complaint: Who cares about TTFB when Cloudflare throws a monkey wrench into the running engine and randomly gives 10- to 20-seconds page loads?
 Hiccups aren’t acceptable.

 Stop worrying about Time To First Byte (TTFB)

-Our experience is Cloudflare CDN is notorious for slowing down your site with 500 and 501 server errors.
+Our experience is Cloudflare CDN is notorious for slowing down your site with 500, 501, and 520 server errors.
 That’s probably where your TTFB errors are coming from.
 Cloudflare uses NGINX servers instead of Apache.
-This causes lazy loading of all gzip compressed assets.
+This causes the lazy loading of all Gzip compressed assets.
 Unnecessary delays.
-TTFB is the only metric Google uses in their SEO ranking algorithms.
+TTFB is the only metric Google uses in its SEO ranking algorithms.